kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 GraphQL Directives
 ------------------

-We define a series of directives that define query semantics.
-Let's look at the core compiler
+In this section we'll go over how query directives are defined.
+For information on the available query directives and their semantics see :doc:`Query Directives <query_directives`.

-directive:
+Let's look at how the :code:`@output` directive is defined:

 .. code::